-In a stark example of that advantage, take the financial crisis, arguably the most challenging market environment in our collective memory.
+In a stark example of that advantage, take the Global Financial Crisis, arguably the most challenging market environment in our collective memory.
 As the chart and table above show, volatility picked up significantly in September 2008.
 This was followed by a record amount of outflows.

 However, Fidelity Investments compared the returns of retirement accounts for those who stayed invested versus those who sold all their stocks in 2008.2 In the 10 years following the financial crisis, those who stayed invested saw their retirement account balances increase by 240%.

 But investors who moved into cash missed out on the market’s recovery.
 Even if they did buy stocks again eventually, after the worst was over, that delay dampened their return potential.
-Ten years on, investors who sold when the market declined only saw a 157% increase from their pre-crisis account balances.
+Ten years later, investors who sold when the market declined only saw a 157% increase from their pre-crisis account balances.

 In short, although difficult, staying the course for the long term meant a better return than giving in to fear.

 Easier Said Than Done

-Now, we realize it’s easy to say volatility and market dips work themselves out in time, but we realize it’s much harder to experience in reality.
+Now, we realize it’s easy to say volatility and market dips work themselves out in time, but we also know it’s much harder to experience in reality.
 It can be incredibly difficult to watch a hard-earned portfolio lose value, no matter how much of a buying opportunity it presents.
 And in today’s world of instant gratification, it can be difficult to keep in mind you’re more likely to recoup those losses over time, not immediately.

-That’s why it’s critical to be proactive by working with a financial advisor to build a portfolio that’s allocated according to your personal risk tolerances.
+That’s why it’s critical to be proactive by working with a financial professional to build a portfolio that’s allocated according to your personal risk tolerances.
 This can help you stay confident no matter the market’s movements.
 And when you’re confident, you can be the contrarian who sees the opportunity in fear.

 A financial professional can help you build a diversified portfolio so you can be confident during periods of volatility.